Distinguished Service Award

 Embraces and reflects the values of the Society

-Any member of the CBS may nominate an individual for either of the two awards.
+Any member of the CBS may nominate an individual or group for this award.
 Nominations should be in the form of a letter demonstrating how the nominee matches the stated criteria.
 At least three letters of support should accompany the nomination.
-The deadline for nominations is January 31, 2018.
+The deadline for nominations is March 31st of each year.

-If you wish to nominate an individual for this award, please submit a letter of nomination, accompanied by letters of support, to email@example.com.
+If you wish to nominate an individual or group for this award, please submit a letter of nomination, accompanied by letters of support, to firstname.lastname@example.org.

 Past Award Recipients